watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Infrastructure edition.md

    ![In this screenshot, the pod cpu usage details are shown.](media/monitor_4.png)

-8. To display the logs for any container simply select it and view the right panel and you will find "View container logs" option which will list all logs for this specific container.
+8. To display the logs for any container simply select it and view the right panel and you will find **View container logs** option which will list all logs for this specific container.

    ![In the View in Analytics dropdown, the View container logs item is selected.](media/monitor_5.png)